emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC-and-Fire-TV-1-and-2.md

 **THIS DOCUMENT IS A WORK IN PROGRESS.
 IT NEEDS TO BE UPDATED FOR BOTH FTV1 and FTV2, RESPECTIVELY**

 # Overview
-SPMC supports rendering of both the graphical user interface and video in up to 4K (2160p) resolution if you have a high-end Android TV settop box like the NVIDIA Shield TV and a UHD (4K) TV.
-If you have a UHD TV and you watch 2160p (4K) content (e.g. HDR content in SPMC, 4K in YouTube app, or 4K in the Netflix app), then you should use [these instructions instead](https://github.com/koying/SPMC/wiki/Recommended-video-settings-for-SPMC%2C-NVIDIA-Shield-TV-and-UHD-%284K%29-TVs-with-4K-GUI).

-However, if you only have a Full HD (1080p) TV or if you have a UHD TV but only watch 1080p content in all of your apps on your Shield, then you should use the settings below.
-If you have a UHD TV, this will have the added advantage of using your TV's upscalers, which may be better than SPMC's.

 # UHD TV Settings
 Because your content is limited to 1080p, your TV should be configured with limited range of RGB (16-235).
 You should be able to use both HDMI 1.4 and HDMI 2.0 ports though users have reported a few issues due to HDMI 1.4 devices.

 # Android TV Settings
-Confirm that your Shield TV is configured to limit the video output resolution to 1080p:
+Confirm that your Fire TV is configured to limit the video output resolution to "auto":
 ```
-Settings > Device > HDMI > 1080p
+PATH NEEDED
 ```